wjmaddox/swa_gaussian/experiments/train/README.md

 ## Image Classification README

-The scripts in `experiments/train/run_swag.py` allow to train SWA, SWAG and SGD models on CIFAR-10 and CIFAR-100.
+The script `experiments/train/run_swag.py` allows to train SWA, SWAG and SGD models on CIFAR-10 and CIFAR-100.
+The script and the following README are based on [the repo implementating SWA](https://github.com/timgaripov/swa).

 To train SWAG use
 ```